 Withdrawing students are encouraged to consider a leave of absence as a better option than simply leaving school.
-An approved leave of absence allows the student to retain student status (inactive) and re-enter the university up until the entrance date which most closely corresponds to one year from their exit without reapplying.
-A leave of absence student is expected to continue their studies once the leave of absence time is completed and therefore is considered a "continuing" student, and not "temporarily withdrawn."
+An approved leave of absence allows the student to retain student status (inactive) and re-enter the university up until the entrance date which most closely corresponds to one year from their exit without re-applying.
+Leave of absence students are expected to continue their studies once the leave of absence time is completed and therefore are considered "continuing" students, and not "temporarily withdrawn."
 The \$250 degree completion fee does not apply to leave of absence students.